 The decision to launch your own business is likely one of the hardest you’ll make in your lifetime.
 Not only do most entrepreneurs have to invest their own savings in the company, but they must also wear multiple hats on a daily basis, acting as financial experts, product developers and even hiring managers.
-With statistics showing that 80% of small businesses fail within the first year-and-a-half, it’s only natural that entrepreneurs should experience some degree of anxiety when launching a business.
+With statistics showing that over half of all UK small businesses fail in the first five years, it’s only natural that entrepreneurs should experience some degree of anxiety when launching a business.

 Lack of Managerial Skills